Exekutiveone/Virtaul_Ares/README.md

 ## Reinforcement Learning tracker

 Run `python RL/gui.py` to open a simple Tkinter window that plots the accumulated reward per episode based on `RL/rl_log.csv`.
 The chart refreshes every second so you can monitor training progress live.
+Use `--log` to specify an alternative CSV file.

+The training loop itself lives in `RL/train.py`.
+Select the environment via the `--env` option (`v` for the virtual Flask server from `VE/server.py` or `t` for the headless test environment in `TE/TE.py`) and optionally override the log location with `--log`.